Cattle -- Nevada

 Identifier: AC 0545

-Abstract Cattlemen's Update is an annual educational program offered by the University of Nevada for beef cattle producers.
+Overview Cattlemen's Update is an annual educational program offered by the University of Nevada for beef cattle producers.
 Major sponsors have included the University of Nevada, Reno College of Agriculture, Biotechnology and Natural Resources, University of Nevada Cooperative Extension, Nevada Department of Agriculture, Nevada Cattlemen's Association, and the Nevada Small Business Development Center.
-The University of Nevada Cooperative Extension Cattlemen's Update Records consist of brochures,...
+The collection consists of brochures, correspondence, newspaper clippings, press releases, public...

 Abstract Sections of a major report for the cooperating agencies of the U.S. Dept. of Agriculture, U.S. Dept. of the Interior, Farm Credit Administration, and the Agricultural Experimental Service of the University of Nevada.